wdi-sg/sei-1/project-1/pre-project-exercise.md

 ## Wireframing

-Make a wireframe for each page you need to fulfill the user stories.
+Make a wireframe for each interactive page.